tohuwabohu/puppet-roundcube/README.md

 }
 ```

-Specify the database to be used to store the Roundcube state
+Specify the database to be used by Roundcube

 ```
 class { 'roundcube':
-  db_type     => 'postgresql',
+  db_type     => 'pgsql',
   db_name     => 'roundcube',
   db_host     => 'localhost',
   db_username => 'roundcube',